 All immigrant visa unit appointments are scheduled by the National Visa Center.
 To contact the National Visa Center, please go here.
 Please visit this website for steps to take before your immigrant visa interview.

-For security purposes and due to capacity limitations, the Consular Section does not allow third-parties (such as friends, family or business contacts) to attend the ACS interview, with the exception of parents or legal guardians accompanying minors, elderly applicants, or applicants with special needs or disabilities.
-Escort animals trained to assist applicants with disabilities will be admitted.
+For security purposes and due to capacity limitations, the Consular Section does not allow third parties (such as friends, family, legal representatives, or business contacts) to enter the consular facility or attend visa interviews, with the exception of parents or legal guardians accompanying minors, elderly applicants, or applicants with special needs or disabilities and non-Spanish language interpreters.
+For immigrant visa applications, the petitioner may accompany the applicant.
+Service animals trained to assist applicants with disabilities will be admitted.
+There are no public waiting areas at the Embassy, and for this reason, only those with appointments will be permitted to enter.
+If you do not have an appointment, we ask that you remain at home for your comfort.

 All visitors and their belongings must pass through security screening before entering the Embassy.